 Our baby did just fine.
 She woke up a few times during the night to eat, which is normal, and nursed right back to sleep.
 Our toddler on the other hand?
 It was the nights that made us consider not camping again the rest of the summer.
 We just didn’t realize that he would wake up every single night and start crying to go home.

 He LOVED camping!
 But he hated nighttime. #2 might have helped with this, but we finally had Eric put Corban in the car and drive him around at 3 in the morning until he fell asleep.
-Then they just slept in the car the rest of the night.
 I sincerely hope you don’t have that problem, but come up with a plan just in case!

 6. Be prepared for naps

 Our kids played hard, and napped hard.
 In fact Corban fell asleep after each and every hike.
-We just let him sleep in his car seat each day to recharge for our next adventure.
+We just let him sleep in his car seat each day (on the way back to our campsite) to recharge for our next adventure.
 But you need to factor those naps into your plans.

 7. Don’t forget the pack n play

 Speaking of naps, a pack n play is definitely on our MUST list for camping with babies.
 You don’t need a fancy one, but a safe place to put the baby down for naps or play time if you don’t want to be in the tent.